LegoTypes/ha-synthetic-sensors/docs/Dev/AST-Arch/ast_driven_architecture_testing.md

 This document provides a comprehensive testing strategy for validating the unified AST-driven architecture.
 It addresses gaps identified in the main architecture document and provides concrete test implementations.

-## Updated Testing Scope (Binding Plans + Lazy Context)
+## Testing Scope (Binding Plans + Lazy Context)

-This guide updates the test plan to validate the plan-driven, lazy-context approach that preserves the 0–4 phase pipeline while improving performance.
-The focus shifts from pre-building complete contexts to:
+This guide provides the test plan to validate the plan-driven, lazy-context approach that is now the standard implementation.
+There is no backward compatibility mode or legacy routes.
+The system uses the 0–4 phase pipeline with binding plans as the only approach.
+The focus is on:

 - Verifying binding plan construction from `FormulaASTAnalysisService`
 - Ensuring only the current formula’s names are prepared per phase